-Additionally, during the quarter ended March 31, 2005, control units were shipped to Boston Scientific on a consignment basis and were placed at urologists' offices for evaluation.
-Under Boston Scientific's arrangements with end users, such units are either converted to sales or returned to Boston Scientific at the end of the evaluation period, which typically does not exceed 90 days.
-At March 31, 2005 a total of 159 control units (including both units sold to end users and evaluation units) were in service.
+Additionally, during the quarter ended June 30, 2005, control units were shipped to Boston Scientific on a consignment basis and were placed at urologists' offices for evaluation.
+Under Boston Scientific's arrangements with end users, such units are either converted to sales or returned to Boston at the end of the evaluation period, which typically does not exceed 90 days.
+At June 30, 2005 a total of 202 control units (including both units sold to end users and evaluation units) were in service.
+In the current quarter 38 control units were sold by Boston Scientific to end users and Celsion recognized revenues on the sale of these units.
+There were no control unit sales during the second quarter of 2004.